 Multiple Payment Milestones

-We keep our cash flow steady through a strategic approach to multiple payment milestones.
-Our process has:
+I keep my cash flow steady through a strategic approach to multiple payment milestones.
+My process includes:

 Payment Structure: